 So now that I’ve pretty much acted like an overbearing salesperson and guilted you into getting covered, you should know that there are many traditional ways of getting life insurance, but the process can be, well, complicated and long.
 When I got covered, it took a couple weeks, a lot of paperwork (that you have to like, print out and fax / email and stuff) and a medical exam you have to pass.
 Haven Life is now nationwide, so check it out because it’s WILDLY easier than the traditional process and very affordable.
 For example, a 20-year, $500, 000 Haven Term policy would cost a healthy 35 year-old woman about $19 per month.
 See how much it would cost you.

 The process for applying is entirely online, and you find out instantly whether you’re approved for coverage.
-Added bonus: no exam is needed for many qualified, healthy applicants (they are the first company to offer this seamless process.)
+Added bonus: no exam is needed for many qualified, healthy applicants, depending on the truthfulness of the answers given in the application.

 One of my initial questions to the Haven Life team was, since you are so new, are you a startup that is going to go under and then leave people without life insurance??!?!
 But no, they are backed by MassMutual, a more than 160-year-old life insurance company.
 So they have the innovative spirit of a young startup coupled with the backing of a company with serious experience and integrity.